A collaboration hub for climate and agricultural work

 Mission

-In response to the rapid pace of global climate change, the Marin Carbon Project (MCP) seeks to enhance carbon sequestration and greenhouse gas emissions reduction in rangeland, agricultural, and forest ecosystems through applied research, demonstration and implementation.
+In response to the rapid pace of global climate change, the Marin Carbon Project (MCP) seeks to enhance carbon sequestration and greenhouse gas emissions reduction in rangeland, agricultural, and forest ecosystems through collectively advancing climate smart agriculture at scale.

 Vision

-Our vision is for Marin landowners and managers of agricultural ecosystems to serve as stewards of soil health and to undertake carbon farming in a manner that can improve on-farm productivity and viability, enhance ecosystem function, and stop and reverse climate change for the equitable benefit and enjoyment of all Marin’s residents.
+Our vision is for farmers, ranchers, and land managers to serve as stewards of soil health and to adopt climate smart agricultural practices to improve agricultural productivity and viability, enhance ecosystem function, adapt to and mitigate climate change, and strengthen agricultural and community resilience to climate change for the equitable benefit and enjoyment of all.

 Who We Are